2000 Monaco Grand Prix: Post-race

 Ralf Schumacher suffered a 3 in gash on his left calf.
 He was taken to Princess Grace Hospital for a routine check-up and his cut was stitched.
 Ralf Schumacher was later cleared to race in the next Grand Prix, two weeks later.
 He said he had no prior knowledge of the source of his injuries.
 Williams had their test driver Bruno Junqueira to fill in for Ralf Schumacher should the need arise.
 Frentzen admitted fault for the accident that cost him second place, and apologised to team owner Eddie Jordan.
 His teammate Trulli expressed disappointment over the gearbox failure, since he had thought he would have won the Grand Prix following Michael Schumacher's retirement.

 As a result of the race, Michael Schumacher retained the World Drivers' Championship lead, albeit by ten championship points to twelve.
-Coulthard's victory put him in second place with 34 championship points, ahead of teammate Häkkinen, who had 29 championship points.
+Coulthard's victory and Michael Schumacher's retirement along with teammate Häkkinen not scoring put him in second with 34 championship points.
+He was ahead of teammate Häkkinen, who had 29 championship points.
 With 22 and 14 championship points, respectively, Barrichello and Fisichella remained fourth and fifth.
 McLaren reduced Ferrari's lead in the World Constructors' Championship to five championship points.
 Benetton, in fourth place, narrowed the points gap to Williams, who was third, to one championship point.
 Jordan remained fifth on nine championship points with ten races remaining in the season.